nicolekwon/sw-mini-project/README.md

 - [x] Implement basic search bar to print out "searched" terms
 - [x] Perform search by using API
 - [x] Parse search results
-- [ ] Setting up different pages (log-in page, homepage, page to confirm/add recipes, page to view recipes)
+- [x] Setting up different pages (log-in page, homepage, page to add or delete foods added to the shopping list)
+- [x] Add page to show details and nutrition of the food
 - [x] Setting up navigation bar (to browse pages with different functionalities)
-- [ ] Adding user input for amount of servings
-- [ ] Connecting components together
+- [x] Connecting components together

 Sprint 4: 9/13/21-9/17/21
-- [ ] Calling Firebase for viewing and editing stored user recipes and daily food intakes
+- [ ] Calling Firebase for storing and adding foods that were added by the user
-- [ ] Continuing to connect components
+- [x] Continuing to connect components
 - [ ] Cleaning up and finalizing code